 Since $\beta$ is arbitrary we get

-The coefficient $\chi_1(\alpha)-\chi_n(\alpha)$ is non-zero, so we wave written a non-trivial linear relation among less than $n$ characters, this contradicts the minimality of $n$. \end{proof} \begin{lemma} Let $M$ be a commutative ind-monoid and $N$ a submonoid, suppose that $M$ is split with respect to a line bundle $L$, then the ideal $I_N$ in $\RR(M,L)$ of sections vanishing on $N$ is generated as vector space by differences of characters
+The coefficient $\chi_1(\alpha)-\chi_n(\alpha)$ is non-zero, so we have written a non-trivial linear relation among fewer than $n$ characters.
+This contradicts the minimality of $n$. \end{proof} \begin{proposition} Let $M$ be a commutative ind-monoid and $N$ a submonoid.
+Suppose that $M$ is split with respect to a line bundle $L$.
+Then the ideal $I_N$ in $\RR(M,L)$ of sections vanishing on $N$ is generated by differences of characters